Introduction to Torii

 - Stable and will not change during the user's lifetime

-- Treated as an opaque identifier rather than a specific format (though it uses UUIDs internally by default)
+- Treated as an opaque identifier rather than a specific format (uses base58-encoded IDs)

 - Used to link user accounts to authentication methods, sessions, and application data